03Elias/ObjectOrientedDesignSeminar3/README.md

-This assignment consists of all the previous seminar code 1-4 and the Higher Grade Tasks 1-3.
+This repository consists of all the previous seminar code 1-4 and the Higher Grade Tasks 1-3.